 To make an appropriate tail for your miniature dog, take some of your roving fiber and roll it into a cylinder the correct thickness for an appropriate tail.
 Don't worry about the tail being too long, you will need extra fiber on the end to felt the tail to the dog's body.

-The small roll of fibers beside the dog's back legs is the same size as I used to start felting my black tail.
-I am showing you a group of white fibers because they photograph better against the foam felting pad.
+The small roll of fibers that's beside the dog's back legs is the same size as we used to start felting the black tail.
+White fibers are used above as they photograph better against the foam felting pad.

 When you have shaped your tail to the correct stiffness and shape, use your felting needle to join the tail to the body by felting through the loose fibers at the end of the tail.
 If your fibers are too long, trim them to a better length for attaching the tail.